 What is the Aro controversy?

 As far as I can tell, there isn’t one, really.
-Instead, there was a group of about ten people who said negative things about Aro on the web.
+Instead, there was a group of about ten people who said negative things about the Aro tradition on the web.
 Mostly that happened only on one forum, e-Sangha, which was controlled by members of the group.
 The forum is now defunct.

-So what did they say about Aro?
+So what did they say?

 Is Ngak’chang Rinpoche authorized to teach?